-We believe that people learn most effectively and build their strength of character by doing their reading, writing, test-taking, projects, research, and assignments.
-Students gain the most from their education by evaluating, reflecting on, and revising their work.
+People learn most effectively and build their strength of character by doing their reading, writing, test-taking, projects, research, and assignments.
+Students learn most from their education by evaluating, reflecting, and revising their work.
 Therefore, educating students about academic honesty and clarifying the school's policy on academic dishonesty.